d2l-ai/d2l-en/README.md

 </p>

-This open-source book represents our attempt to make deep learning approachable, teaching you both the concepts, the context, and the code.
+This open-source book represents our attempt to make deep learning approachable, teaching you the concepts, the context, and the code.

 Our goal is to offer a resource that could
 1. be freely available for everyone;